 - All equipment should be checked before going afloat (see RowSafe chapter 7 for how to check equipment).
 Remember to check:

-- Boats
+- o Boats

-- Blades
+- o Blades

-- Launches
+- o Launches

-- Launch safety equipment
+- o Launch safety equipment

-- Safety aids
+- o Safety aids

-- Transport vehicles (are they roadworthy, is the MOT up to date and are they taxed and insured?)
+- o Transport vehicles (are they roadworthy, is the MOT up to date and are they taxed and insured?)

-- Trailers (are they roadworthy or do they need a service?)
+- o Trailers (are they roadworthy or do they need a service?)

-- Launch trailers do they need a service
+- o Launch trailers do they need a service